grimbbg/KoGaMaSuite/README.md

 > [ExportDM](https://github.com/coffeescrpt/Aphrodite/tree/main/Tools/ExportDMs) - A tampermonkey script that allows you to export & download direct messages. <br>
 > [ScrambleProjects](https://github.com/coffeescrpt/Aphrodite/tree/main/Tools/Projectscramble) - A tampermonkey script that helps to overtake and scramble information used for recovery.
 Renames owned projects, leaves those we are a member of as well as kicks people that are members of our projects. <br>
 > [TLIS](https://github.com/coffeescrpt/Aphrodite/tree/main/Tools/TLIS) - A tampermonkey malware sample meant to steal and log accounts.
 Somewhat advanced sample in comparison to other known stealers. <br>
+> [LookUp](https://github.com/coffeescrpt/KGMLookup) - A public version of a tool that allows you to view **very basic** information about an user.
+Possibly full version will be realesed sometime soon. <br>
 > <br> *There's a possibility I will post more tools although I am not fully certain yet.*

 > [!WARNING]